TropicalBottle/TropicalBottle/README.md

 # Who I am ?
 ## Little presentation 👨🏻:
 Distinguished greetings!
-I am a 20 years old student in DUT MMI and in a company as web developer.
+I am a 20 years old student in LP MDN and in a company as web master.
 I have not always been very attracted to programming, loving in my childhood to write stories without ever stopping.

 ## Why my love for programming 💻?